Nickelodeon (CIS and Baltics): 1998–present

 In 2017, Moscow took over programming of Nickelodeon, but broadcasting continued from Warsaw and London.
 Also, audio tracks in Lithuanian, Latvian and Estonian were added for the Baltic countries.

 At the beginning of 2020, Okko and ViacomCBS Networks Russia signed a deal under which the online cinema received the rights to the content of the Nickelodeon, Nick Jr, Comedy Central, Channel 5 and MTV brands.
 On June 1, 2020, Paramount+ was launched in the Okko service.
 On June 1, 2021, a similar service was launched in ivi, but under the name Paramount Play.

 On April 1, 2022, the Nickelodeon Ukraine television channel began broadcasting in Poland and Germany, previously this channel broadcast on the streaming service Pluto TV.
+On April 5, 2022, a Kazakh audio track was added for Kazakhstan.
 On the territory of Ukraine, at the same time, the Russian-language version of the channel continued to broadcast on cable and satellite networks.
-The channel closed in Russia on April 28 of that year while airing an episode of Rugrats due to Paramount shutting down operations in that country in response to the Russian invasion of Ukraine.
+The channel closed in Russia on April 28 of that year while airing an episode of Rugrats due to Paramount shutting down operations in that country in response to the Russian-Ukraine War.
 In the Commonwealth of Independent States (CIS), as well as Georgia, Ukraine the broadcasting of Russian-language versions of MTV and other Paramount channels continued until December 14.

+After leaving Russia, Nickelodeon, along with other Paramount channels, continued to broadcast in Russian in the post-Soviet space.
+On April 20, 2022, Nickelodeon, while still in Russia, stopped indicating Moscow time in its promotional videos; instead, the times of Almaty, Tbilisi, and Chisinau began to be shown.
+The company continued to license its content to some Russian online cinemas for distribution in the CIS countries (except Russia and Belarus).
+The company also licenses local streaming services: for example, in the Baltic states, Go3 has been receiving the content since 2021.

+In the summer of 2022, Nickelodeon Ukraine reached Ukraine as well, appearing on the MEGOGO and Sweet TV services, but Nickelodeon Russia continued to broadcast on cable and satellite networks.